syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img8.png)

-## Add Summaries
+## Add summaries

-[`Summaries`](http://help.syncfusion.com/aspnetmvc/grid/summary) can be enabled by setting the `ShowSummary` to true and adding required summary rows and columns in the `SummaryRows` property.
+The [`Summaries`](http://help.syncfusion.com/aspnetmvc/grid/summary) can be enabled by setting the `ShowSummary` to true and adding required summary rows and columns in the `SummaryRows` property.

 The following code example shows the option to enable group summary.